-Alyson Raphael is a Law Clerk in the Education practice group at Powers.
+Alyson Raphael is an Associate in the education practice group at Powers.

 Alyson received her J.D. from the Georgetown University Law Center in 2022.
 While in law school, Alyson interned with the U.S. Department of Education (Office of the General Counsel), as well as the Equal Employment Opportunity Commission (Office of Commissioner Burrows).
 During her internship with the U.S. Department of Education, Alyson compiled case law for Title IX litigation, researched and drafted internal memoranda on agency rulemaking and education grant service issues, and analyzed Section 117 investigation data.
 She also worked at a private law firm, drafting parts of an appellate brief for a high-profile criminal defense case.